jceyrac/cv/cv.en.md

 _Lille, France / Jan 2021 - Sep 2021 (9 months)_

-Adeo is one of the world leaders in the home improvement business for individuals and housing professionals.
-The group has 32 brands including Leroy Merlin, Weldom, Bricocenter, Zodiac…), operates in 15 countries and hires 150,000 employees.

-I joined Adeo’s Data Factory team has the product manager of the Data Finder internal product offering a portal for employees and an API for applications of the group to allow them to share, manage accesses and search all the data of the group.
+Managed the Data Finder internal product offering a portal for employees and an API for applications of the group to allow them to share, manage accesses and search all the data of the group.
 Mainly BigQuery hosted on the Google Cloud Platform (GCP) and Kafka Topics.
-My cross functional team included 5 developers (2 front-ends, 2 back-ends and 1 devops), 2 technical account managers and 1 UX/UI designer.

 Main objectives and achievements:
 - Redesign of the access management module of the Data Finder to allow any product team of the group manage several GCP projects
 - Design and deliver an orchestrator to automate the subscription of the Data Finder services in order to increase the user experience and reduce the work load of the support team
 - Create efficient onboarding workflows to allow non tech users to easily share their data through the portal instead of the API thanks to a design driven approach
+- Managed requirements, backlog and roadmap of the product with a cross functional team including 5 developers (2 front-ends, 2 back-ends and 1 devops), 2 technical account managers and 1 UX/UI designer.

+Adeo is one of the world leaders in the home improvement business for individuals and housing professionals.
+The group has 32 brands including Leroy Merlin, Weldom, Bricocenter, Zodiac…), operates in 15 countries and hires 150,000 employees.

 |**Methodology**|**Tech environment**|**Tools**|
 |----|----|----|